fossabot/MetabolicAtlas/README.md

 python manage.py addAnnotations [database] 'all' # add content of annotations files found in annotation/hmr2/ in the database
 # this commande populate annotations data in tables: metabolite, enzyme, reaction and subsystem

-# no available yet
-# python manage.py addCurrencyMetabolites [database]   # define currency metabolites
-# python manage.py addNumberOfInteractionPartners [database]   # for each reaction_component calculate and store the number of interaction partners...
 ```

 (as adapted from `http://eli.thegreenplace.net/2014/02/15/programmatically-populating-a-django-database`)